Nelio-Bila/PlataformaDTI/README.md

  - **Users & Permissions**: Role-based access control system
  - **Requests**: Asset requisition and movement tracking

+## Database Management

+The application includes built-in functionality for database backup and restoration:

+### Backing Up the Database

+1. Navigate to Admin > Database Management
+2. Click "Download Backup" to create and download a database dump file
+3. Store this file securely for disaster recovery

+### Restoring the Database

+1. Navigate to Admin > Database Management
+2. Select a backup file (.dump extension) using the file input
+3. Click "Restore Database" and confirm the action
+4. Wait for the restoration process to complete

+> **Warning**: Database restoration will overwrite all current data.
+Make sure to create a backup before restoring.

+### Requirements

+- PostgreSQL client tools must be installed on the server
+- The server running the application must have permissions to execute pg_dump and pg_restore

 ### Deployment
 The application can be deployed on Vercel or any platform supporting Next.js applications:
     ```bash